 ** Percent Daily Values are based on a 2,000-calorie diet

-This recipe is an excellent source of Protein, Iron, Vitamin B12, Zinc, and Selenium; and a good source of Niacin, Vitamin B6, and Choline.
+This recipe is an excellent source of Protein, Iron, Niacin, Vitamin B6, Vitamin B12, Zinc, and Selenium; and a good source of Choline.

 Beef.
 It's What's for Dinner. is your source for hundreds more beef recipes, all designed with you in mind.
 We keep it simple, we keep it savory.
 Browse to find new family favorites, then just sit back and let the compliments come rolling in!